emurdock1101/The-Dashing-Mr-Jones/src/devtool/README.md

 Move Selection Menu | `q` and `w` | Moves the top selection menu left or right Camera | Arrow keys | Moves the viewing window up, down, left, or right Animations | `a` | Add an Animated Sprite to the screen.
 You can add as many animation animations as you want.
 For the basebath, enter the folder that the base image belongs in.
 For us, this is `./resources/character/`.
 Don't forget the extra slash on the end.
 For name, enter the name of each animation as it appears in the file.
 For the girl character, enter "Idle", "Dead", "Run", etc. In the edit screen, you can stop/start the animation, or change the animation.
 The sprite will appear at {100,100} and then you can move it wherever you want.
+Collision Block | `b` | Add a Collision Block entity where you last clicked